eduvpn/eduvpn-common/README.md

 The only support language is Python at the moment.
 Other languages will come with updates.

 ## Documentation
-The documentation for this library can be found at https://eduvpn.github.io/eduvpn-common.
+The documentation for this library can be found at [GitHub pages](https://eduvpn.github.io/eduvpn-common).

 ## Contributing
 Contributions are welcome.